danyill/inkscape-guide-tools/README.md

 ### 1. Add centered guides to page or object

-For quickly adding a horizontal AND vertical guide through the center of the page or a selected object.
+For quickly adding a horizontal AND vertical guide through the center of the page or any number of selected object

-Centered guides on a selected object:
+Centered guides on selected object(s):

 ![Add centered guides object](img/centeredguides1.png)